Nilpotency Property, Physicality Criteria, Constraints and Standard BRST Algebra: A 4D Field-Theoretic System: Conserved BRST Current and BRST Charge

 In the above, we have computed explicitly the l.h.s. by applying {\it directly} the nilpotent BRST symmetry transformations (4) on the expression for the Noether conserved BRST charge (23).
 A close look at the above observation implies that the Noether BRST charge is {\it not} nilpotent of order two (i.e. $+\,i\,\{Q_b. \; Q_b \} = 2\,i\, Q_b^2 \neq 0$).
 This happens because of the fact that there are non-trivial CF-type restrictions [cf. Eq.
 (B.1)] on our theory.
 An elaborate discussion on this issue has been performed in our earlier work (see, e.g. [37] for details).
 In this work [37], we have also proposed a systematic theoretical method to obtain the nilpotent version of the conserved BRST charge from the non-nilpotent version of the Noether conserved BRST charge.
 It is worthwhile to mention, in passing, that the physicality criterion w.r.t. the Noether conserved (but non-nilpotent) BRST charge (i.e $Q_b \, |phys> = 0$) does {\it not} lead to the annihilation of the physical states (i.e $|phys> $) by the operator forms of the {\it full} set of the {\it classical} first-class constraints (cf. Appendix A).
 This observation is {\it not} consistent with the Dirac quantization conditions for the physical systems that are endowed with constraints [32,33].
-Furthermore, the Noether non-nilpotent (i.e. $Q_b^2 \neq 0$) BRST charge $Q_b$ is {\it not} useful as far as the discussion on a few aspects of the BRST cohomology is concerned (see. e.g. [42-45] for details). \\
+Furthermore, the Noether non-nilpotent (i.e. $Q_b^2 \neq 0$) BRST charge $Q_b$ is {\it not} suitable as far as the discussion on a few aspects of the BRST cohomology is concerned (see. e.g. [42-45] for details).
+At this juncture, we would like to remark that the use of the appropriate forms of the components of the EL-EoMs (22) and (C.5) leads to the r.h.s. of (25) being a 3D integral over the total {\it space} derivative terms which vanish off as $x \to \pm\,\infty$ which implies that the nilpotency of $Q_b$ is {\it true} only on the on-shell.
+However, we hasten to add that our observation in (25) still implies that the Noether BRST charge $Q_b$ is a non-nilpotent (i.e. $Q_b^2 \neq 0 $) and BRST non-invariant (i.e. $s_b Q_b \neq 0 $) object because we are dealing with the off-shell nilpotent BRST transformations where the EL-EoMs do {\it not} play any role in the discussion on the nilpotency property.\\